Summary

 Practical Tips for the Greek Market

-Greece has a relationship-oriented business culture — pre-market engagement through industry days, information days, and preliminary market consultations (where permitted) builds awareness and credibility.
+Pre-market engagement through industry days, information days, and preliminary market consultations (where permitted) builds awareness and credibility with contracting authorities.
 Attend sector-specific procurement information days announced through ESIDIS whenever possible.
-Greek contracting authorities respond well to demonstrated local presence; partnering with a Greek company as a consortium member or subcontractor can significantly improve your market access and bid credibility in the initial years of market entry.
+Partnering with a Greek company as a consortium member or subcontractor can significantly improve market access and bid credibility in the initial years of market entry — particularly for contracts where the contracting authority values local implementation knowledge.